recursivetree/seat-inventory/documentation/seat-inventory.md

 * create stocks from fits from seat-fitting including updating the stock when you change fits
 * export missing items to seat-alliance-industry
 * stock priority system: If there aren't enough items, preferably allocate them to high priority ships like a home-defence doctrine over a fun fleet
+* workspaces: Have completely independent stocks, item sources and settings on one SeAT install.
 * much more

 **This guide is still work in progress!**